jpbautista1295/shiftcare-client-search/README.md

 http://localhost:3000/query?search_field=full_name&q=davi
 ```

-The command above would search for entries with a full name that contains the word "davi".
+The endpoint above would search for entries with a full name that contains the word "davi".

 ##